 For purposes of this Best Five, we've considered only courses open to the general public; SC has plenty of great private courses, but too few get to play them.
 If you're visiting as a tourist, new resident or just passing through, these should all be on your to-do list.

-Forget its impressive resume as a site for majors and Ryder Cups; Pete Dye's iconic design, stretching along the Atlantic Ocean and offering more beach-view holes than any in America, is a course every serious golfer should play at least ... well, once is a start.
+Forget The Ocean Course's impressive resume as a site for majors and Ryder Cups; Pete Dye's iconic design, stretching along the Atlantic Ocean and offering more beach-view holes than any in America, is a course every serious golfer should play at least ... well, once is a start.

 Dye elevated each fairway to enhance views of the beach and ocean, and carved holes between impressive dunes that serve as both hazards and occasional shields from the winds off the water.
 Most holes are, surprisingly, generous off the tee.
 But when you mix in the those ocean winds and the vast expanses of sand that line the elevated fairways and the "wow" factor gets amped up in a hurry.
 No matter your score for the day's round, you will have a smile on your face as you recount the highs and lows of the round in the beautiful clubhouse.